marythedev/motion-detection/README.md

 - Creating the "smoothness" for the movement of the viewport and boundaries.

 ## Future Improvements
-- As a possible feature, track people and the ball separately.
+- As a possible feature, track people separately.
+In professional soccer matches, there is images of each player.
+If model is trained on those, it will be also able to identify where each player in team is.

 ## Work division
 Jimmy